-The last stage will integrate the designs and technologies tested in the previous phases, including recreational use infrastructures for the dissemination and integration of the port and the city.
-The large-scale implementation of all stages and their monitoring will demonstrate the important carbon offset in port infrastructure and the compatibility of port activity with a good quality of the marine ecosystem and a sustainable city.
+The last project will integrate the designs and technologies tested in the previous phases, including recreational use infrastructures for the dissemination and integration of the port and the city.
+The large-scale implementation of all projects and their monitoring will demonstrate the important carbon offset in port infrastructure and the compatibility of port activity with a good quality of the marine ecosystem and a sustainable city.

 In this way, the intention is to create an ecological reserve of the Port of Vigo that will have artificial reefs and intertidal pools oriented to biodiversity, which will recreate the environmental conditions necessary for the colonization of native fauna and flora.
 Integrated with these ecosystems, an educational walk area will be created for the enjoyment of citizens.

 Additionally, the Port of Vigo seeks to promote and enhance the seagrass meadows of the port ecosystem, in order to reduce the pressure on them and carry out practices for their restoration that serve to repower the biodiversity of the area and capture CO2.

 Peiraos do Soplor program was selected by the International Association of Ports and Harbours as the winning project in the field of Port-City dialogue of the IAPH Awards 2020 in the category “Dialogue with the community and the port city".